pasrawin/Assay-Modality-CXCR1-CXCR2/README.md

 ## Usage
 The entire workflow is consolidated into a single Jupyter Notebook.

-To ensure strict scientific reproducibility and preserve the exact data evaluated in the manuscript, the repository includes frozen static datasets (`01_raw_chembl_data.csv`).
-By default, the notebook is configured to run entirely offline using these frozen files.
+To ensure reproducibility and preserve the evaluated data, the repository includes static datasets and the analytical pipeline encompassing initial ChEMBL data retrieval through model generation.
+By default, the notebook is configured to execute offline utilizing the `01_raw_chembl_data.csv`  file to reproduce the manuscript results.
 1. Clone this repository to your local machine.
 2. Open the primary Jupyter Notebook.
 3. Select **Kernel -> Restart & Run All**.

 ### Querying Live Data
-Researchers who wish to query the most current database iterations can do so by changing the global toggle at the top of the notebook:
-Change `FETCH_LIVE_DATA = False` to `FETCH_LIVE_DATA = True`.
+Researchers querying current database iterations must change the global toggle at the top of the notebook from `FETCH_CHEMBL_NEW = False` to `FETCH_CHEMBL_NEW = True`.
-The script will automatically download the latest live data directly from the ChEMBL database and overwrite the local files.
+This action retrieves the latest data from the ChEMBL database and overwrites the local files.

 ### Outputs
-Executing the notebook automatically generates the publication-ready figures (300 dpi TIFF format) and data tables (CSV format) directly into your working directory.
-It also exports the final trained Random Forest model as a `.pkl` file.
+Executing the notebook generates intermediate datasets encompassing standardized molecules and curated cohorts exported as CSV files.
+The pipeline produces summary data tables formatted as CSV files and figures formatted as 300 dpi TIFF files.
+The trained Random Forest (RF) model is exported as a `.pkl` file into the designated directory.

 ## Citation
 Citation details will be updated upon the manuscript's publication.